Criterium-Engineers/criterium-engineers.github.io/index.md

 #### Features

-**Reorder Inspection and Observation Photos** – Photos can be dragged and dropped into a specific order which will be refelected on the Standard Report.
+**Reorder Inspection and Observation Photos** – Photos can be dragged and dropped into a specific order which will be reflected on the Standard Report.

 **Delete an Observation** - Observations can now be deleted when an inspection is in Reviewing or Revising.